 Local authority trading standards are the enforcement authority overseeing Energy Performance Certificates and there are fixed penalties for failing to provide an EPC when a property is on the market for sale or rent.
 The fixed penalty for each dwelling is £200.

 Only qualified and accredited Energy Assessors can produce Energy Performance Certificates.

-Here at Dean Alexander Energy Consultants our assessors were trained and are accredited under the Stroma Accreditation Scheme.
+Here at Dean Alexander Energy Consultants Limited our assessors were trained and are accredited under the Stroma Accreditation Scheme.